-Commissioner required to publish rules and regulations.

-SEC.
-3. The live stock sanitary commissioner shall make, record, and publish rules and regulations, providing for and regulating the agencies, methods and manners of conducting the investigation aforesaid, regarding the existence of said contagious diseases; for ascertaining, entering and searching places where such diseased animals are supposed to exist; for ascertaining what animals are so diseased, or have been exposed to contagious diseases; for making, reporting and recording descriptions of said animals so diseased, exposed and destroyed and for appraising the same, and for making payment therefor; and shall make all other needful rules and regulations, which may in his judgment be deemed requisite, to the full and due execution of the provisions of this chapter.
-All such rules and regulations before they shall become operative, shall be approved by the governor, and thereafter published in such manner as may be provided in such rules and regulations; after such publication, said rules and regulations shall have the force and effect of the law, so far as the same are not inconsistent with the laws of this state, or the United States.
+Sec.
+4. Commissioner required to publish rules and regulations, which shall be approved by the governor.
+1911, c.
+195, § 3.
+The live stock sanitary commissioner shall make, record, and publish rules and regulations, providing for and regulating the agencies, methods and manner of conducting the investigation aforesaid, regarding the existence of said contagious diseases; for ascertaining, entering and searching places where such diseased animals are supposed to exist; for ascertaining what animals are so diseased, or have been exposed to contagious diseases; for making, reporting and recording descriptions of said animals so diseased, exposed and destroyed and for appraising the same, and for making payment therefor; and shall make all other needful rules and regulations, which may in his judgment be deemed requisite, to the full and due execution of the provisions of this chapter.
+All such rules and regulations before they shall become operative, shall be approved by the governor, and thereafter published in such manner as may be provided in such rules and regulations; after such publication, said rules and regulations shall have the force and effect of law, so far as the same are not inconsistent with the laws of this state, or the United States.